 Mihir joined Watsi on March 12th, 2017.
 Three years ago, Mihir became the 2753rd member to automatically support a new Watsi patient every month.
-Since then, 2,835 more people have become monthly donors!
-Mihir's most recent donation supported Mercy, a baby from Kenya, to fund a burn repair surgery.
+Since then, 3,203 more people have become monthly donors!
+Mihir's most recent donation supported SreyNeng, a seventh grader from Cambodia, to fund neck surgery.

 Mercy is a baby from Kenya with a family from a humble background.
 Her mother earns wages from laundry business in the neighborhood while her father is a casual laborer in construction sites.
 In October 2018, Mercy, while playing with friends, fell in a pot of boiling maize.
 She sustained scalp and back burns and was admitted for four months in a nearby hospital.
 Several graftings were done failed and her mother retorted to dressing the young child from home.
 If not treated, she is at risk of infection.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Mercy receive treatment.
 On December 11th, surgeons will perform a debridement and skin graft procedure so she will not be at risk of infection and will heal well.
 Now, Mercy needs help to fund this $1,129 procedure.
 Mercy’s mother says, “My prayer is to see Mercy heal and lead a normal life that will be fulfilling.”